daneb/blog/_sermons/governments.md

 This morning I am going to do a magic trick.
 Yip, let's call it the charismatic in me.
 With two word's I will likely cause a stir of emotion and take you on an emotional roller coaster ride.
 Are you ready?
 Here goes.
 That two words are 'our government'.

+Or perhaps these single words,
+Guptas, Eskom, Zuma, Land, Tax, Zondo, Unemployment, Phala Phala and I can go on.

 I don't know about you but there's a-lot I can say there and largely if you had to get me going on the wrong day things could get pretty heated and sometimes down right discouraging.
 How does one organization of humans continue to loot and squander not hundreds, not thousands but millions to billions